rabi/tools/README.md

 [RCAccelerator/chatbot](https://github.com/RCAccelerator/chatbot).
 As of now, this repository contains:

-- `jira_scraper`: a tool that scrapes jira issues and stores the collected data in a vector database.
+- `data_scraper`: a tool that scrapes jira issues and more to store the collected data in a vector database.
 - `feedback_exporter`: a tool to fetch user feedback from Chainlit DB and write it in to a Google Spreadsheet.